RPN17M2G/Generic-LLM-Agent-Creation-System/README.md

 # Multi-Agent LLM Framework

 A generic, extensible framework for dynamically creating and managing agentic LLMs with tools, specializations, and capabilities.
-Supports multiple databases, YAML-based configuration, and follows SOLID principles.
+Supports multiple databases, YAML-based configuration.

 ## Features